traefik/contributors-guide/issue_triage.md

 - Each project is responsible for handling their own issues or pull requests

-Triaging occurs in regularly scheduled daily meetings and may occur asynchronously depending on the severity of the issue or PR
+Triaging occurs in regularly scheduled meetings and may occur asynchronously depending on the severity of the issue or PR

 ## Why Is Triaging Beneficial?